Last updated on October 22nd, 2022

 Fortunately, taste buds heal themselves, although they do get weaker as you get older, which is one reason why your taste for different foods change in the transition from childhood to adulthood.

-Remember the cells in your taste buds are on a constant cycle, dying away and then regrowing.
-This cycle can take anytwhere from 10 days to 2 weeks.
+Remember, the cells in your taste buds are on a constant cycle, dying away and then regrowing.
+This cycle can take anywhere from 10 days to 2 weeks.

 So What Do I Do in the Meantime?

 Many people who use e-cigarettes experience vaper’s tongue, but there are several ways to wake up your taste buds.

 Try vaping a totally different flavor for a while; one that’s very different from what you’re vaping.
 If you vape sweet flavors, try something complex like Kind Juice‘s “Custard’s Last Stand” – a butterscotch creme brûlée topped with a caramelized aged cognac glaze.
 Your taste buds will switch gears, and there’s a good chance you’ll be able to return to your old flavor in no time.

 Here’s what Vaporfi, (the vape company that also produces over 30,000 flavor combinations), has to say about flavor burnout.

 “Vaping can dry out your mouth and a thin film might form on your tongue.
 This film acts like a shield that blocks flavored e-liquid from reaching your taste buds.”